jundalisay/superb/content/en/research/socrates/timaeus/chapter-06b.md

 ---
 title: "Kundalini"
 heading: "There are 3 billion yous"
-date: "2020-01-01"
+date: 2022-01-06
 image: "/photos/social/monkey.jpg"
-description: "David Hume's Idea of the Self explains why there are 3 billion yous"
-linkb: /medical/physical/principles/5-paradigms
-linkbtext: "5 Paradigms"
-linkf: /medical/physical/solutions/how-to-stop-covid
-linkftext: "How to stop Covid"
+description: "The bonds of life which unite the soul with the body are made fast in the marrow.
+They are the root and foundation of the human race"
-author: "Juan"
+author: Timaeus
-icon: /icons/spmed.png
+icon: /icons/soc.png
 ---